Build dashboards, automate reports, and ask questions in plain English — all from your Google Analytics data, no complex infrastructure to maintain.

 SQL, dashboards, or ask Fi in plain English.
 Your Google Analytics data lives next to every other source — ready to join.

-Build your own with the Definite SDK, or ask us — we add new connectors every week.
+Build your own with the Definite SDK, or request it.
+Most go live in days.

 Join Google Analytics with the rest of your data, then ask Fi questions across all of it.